-As I venture into my professional career, I stay committed in being both a source and advocate for marginalized communities, that is center around multimedia storytelling.
+As I venture into my professional career, I stay determined in being both a source and advocate for marginalized communities, that is center around multimedia storytelling.
 As a gay person of color, it is difficult to find accurate representation of our stories.
 I hope to work for an organization that is committed to using their platform to help others understand the intersections of how one’s daily life is influenced and affected by our government, education system, health system, and societal norms.
-It is through this dialogue that we as a society can actively appreciate and understand one another.
+It is through this open dialogue that we as a society can actively appreciate and understand one another.
 It is through my versatility in various mediums that I hope to achieve this goal of improving the accessibility and engagement in local government in order to restore public trust in our institutions.

 As a recent spring graduate of Loyola Chicago with a B.A. in Multimedia Journalism, I want to thank and recognize the sacrifices my parents continue to make to allow me the opportunity to explore visual storytelling; their faith in me is felt everyday.